-The number of recorded casualties (RTA's) was 35, only slightly higher than 2022 when 33 were recorded.
-This figure includes both the number of recorded road casualties as well as animals found dead in the forest.
-The number of RTA's continues to show a close correlation with estimated population size (see figures 2 and 3).
+The number of recorded casualties (RTA's) was 25, a little lower than previous years (33 and 35 in 2022 and 2023 respectively).
+This figure includes both the number of recorded road casualties as well as animals found dead in the forest and remains broadly correlated with estimated population size (see figures 2 and 3).